cnlohr/mini-rv32ima/README.md

  * Maybe run this in a pixelshader too!
  * Get opensbi working with this.
  * Be able to "embed" rv32 emulators in random projects.
+ * Can I use early console to be a full system console?
+ * Can I increase the maximum contiguous memory allocatable?

 ## Special Thanks
  * For @regymm and their [patches to buildroot](https://github.com/regymm/buildroot) and help!